drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 [^CEX]: Centralized Exchange
 [^ethmining]: This is oversimplified but the essential gist.
 [^ethmoney]:
     Banks, governments, and even companies can create fiat currency at their will without anyone actually holding them back.
 Imagine a company like Paypal just 'accidentally' creating a lot of USD and buying Ether.
 People trust Paypal to honor those payments, but they might get screwed over while Paypal holds actual Ether on the blockchain.

+{{< image-svg
+  src="decentralized-majority.excalidraw.svg"
+  alt="Majority Attack"
+  caption="Majority Attack: If an entity controls the majority of participants, it can control the entire network" >}}

 BitTorrent is more or less resistant to such attacks as there is no such thing as a controlling majority due to the absence of a global state.
 The network is,